-I hope that items that were presented by community members, but may have not been a service among the NOFA applicants could continue to be pursued.
-As well, there are infastructure needs I have heard at that time and outside these meetings that I ask the city to address.
-There were a robust array of needs voices during the workshops that need to be addressed, including having water stations throughout the city and addressing basic needs like bathrooms, as well as water access.
-Beyond this, a key element that needs to be addressed is more comprehensive, independent, robust monitoring, assessment, and evaluation of all programs and providers.
-This includes hearing from those being served by these programs.
-We have heard those served by the unhoused community and community members at large concerns regarding programs funded through the city.
-If we want these efforts to be successful, we need to ensure that needs are truly being met.
+Brandon Sis ik From: Brandi Nuse Villegas Sent: To: Thursday, April 6, 2023 11:45 PM HCDD Subject: Public Comment on Annual Action Plan External Email : Use caution with links and attachments I hope that i among the N have heard a array of need hroughout ( Beyond this, nonitoring, chose being ( community) any good programs being presented. tems that were presented by community members, but may have not been a service VOFA applicants could continue to be pursued.
+As well, there are infastructure needs I at that time and outside these meetings that I ask the city to address.
+There were a robust ds voices during the workshops that need to be addressed, including having water stations the city and addressing basic needs like bathrooms, as well as water access. , a key element that needs to be addressed is more comprehensive, independent, robust assessment, and evaluation of all programs and providers.
+This includes hearing from served by these programs.
+We have heard those served by the unhoused community and members at large concerns regarding programs funded through the city.
+If we want these successful, we need to ensure that needs are truly being met.